anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 ## Step Six: Creating a Model

 Next we can choose a model to train.
-In this example we are using XGBClassifier.
+In this example we are using XGBClassifier, which exposes an SKLearn model interface.
+To read about SKLearn model options, please visit their documentation [here](https://scikit-learn.org/stable/supervised_learning.html).
+To read about SparkML model options, please visit their documentation [here](https://spark.apache.org/docs/latest/ml-classification-regression.html).
+As noted above, XGBClassifier exposes an SKLearn model interface, but it is not included in the SKLearn package.
+To read about the XGBoost model, please visit their documentation [here](https://xgboost.readthedocs.io/en/stable/index.html).
 Notice that we pass the type of model, not a model instance.
 Additionally, we can pass model specific keyword args as we would when constructing the model normally, in this case we passed,

 eval_metric='logloss', objective='binary:logistic', max_depth=6, seed=42
-Note that while we use XGBClassifier in this example, most any model that exposes a scikit-learn interface should work with two important caveats.
+Note that while we use XGBClassifier in this example, most any model that exposes an SKLearn or SparkML model interface should work.
+For models which expose an SKLearn interface, their are two important caveats.

 Model Training and Inference Time
 First, for each iteration in active learning, requries training a new model and then applying the model to each feature vector we are doing active learning on.
 This means that if model training and/or inference are slow, the active learning process will be very slow.